chiniu/BLEneocom/README.md

 # cp attrib/gatttool /usr/local/bin/

-Operate gatttool
-sudo gatttool -b B4:99:4C:3A:C0:6A --interactive
+# sudo gatttool -b B4:99:4C:3A:C0:6A --interactive
-sudo: unable to resolve host ben-ubuntu
+# sudo: unable to resolve host ben-ubuntu
 [   ][B4:99:4C:3A:C0:6A][LE]> connect
 [CON][B4:99:4C:3A:C0:6A][LE]> help
 [CON][B4:99:4C:3A:C0:6A][LE]> characteristics